getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 Before starting, Zola will delete the output directory (by default `public` in project root) to start from a clean slate.

-If you are specifying the directory however using the `output-dir` flag, Zola will not use the specified directory if it already exists unless the --force flag is used.
+If you are specifying the directory but are also using the `output-dir` flag, Zola will not use the specified directory if it already exists unless the --force flag is used.

 ```bash
 $ zola serve